ksatirli/katacoda-scenarios/k8s-terraform-datadog/step2.md

 This makes it easier for future maintainers of this codebase to understand which version of the provider documentation is applicable, as new features get added down the road.

-Let's look at the Terraform providers that we're setting up today
+Let's look at the Terraform providers we are setting up today:

 > `terraform.tf`{{open}}